cmda-minor-web-1718/browser-technologies-17-18/opdracht2/README.md

 ## Harmonica
 [Live Demo](https://casburggraaf.github.io/browser-technologies/opdracht2/harmonica/)
-Content is visable on all devices
+Content is visible on all devices
 Harmonica effect is tested on
 - Min ie9
 - All Chrome